zhentian-wan/codeschool/javascript/es6/example/1. Variables and Parameters/README.md

 #'var' and 'let'

 The main difference between 'var' and 'let' is on block scope.
 'var' doesn't have block scope.

+There are tow scope in es5: global scope and function scope.
+So in es6, there are three scopes: global scope, function scope and block scope.

 For example: